What is my hardyness zone?

 We recommend the following watering schedule for medium sized plants:

-Week three and beyond – five gallons once per week though the summer (if planted in the spring) or until frozen ground (if planted in the fall)
+Week two and beyond – five gallons, once per week though the summer (if planted in the spring) or until frozen ground (if planted in the fall)

 For small plants, use two gallons, with the same frequency as listed above